awwaiid/thelackthereof/content/Overtone Adventures.md

 ** (loop-beats (now))
 ** (stop)
 ** I don't know exactly what that last [] is for. (odoc apply-at) says it is "argseq" but gives no explanation.
-** In general this is "temorial recursion" -- delays a bit before calling back ** As far as I can tell this _does_ create new stack frames!
+** In general this is "temporal recursion" -- delays a bit before calling back ** As far as I can tell this _does_ create new stack frames!
 Will eventually run out.
 I know this because I accidentally put the loop-beats recursion in parens which invoked it.
 * Following the tutorial, I transformed it to use a metronome:
 ** (def metro (metronome 180))